mwhitaker/dbt-action/README.md

 ```
 ### Outputs

-You can grab the result output `passed|failed` of this action if you want to use it in a next step:
+The result of the dbt command is either `failed` or `passed` and is saved into the result output if you want to use it in a next step:

 ```yml
     - name: dbt-actions